CopticScriptorium/cts/coptic/README.md

 We are using https://www.meilisearch.com an open source search engine written in Rust that offers a good mix of capabilities, performance and ease of operations.

-The Coptic keyboard is implemented using https://keyman.com and is included in [](templates/base.html) we load three configurations cop-copt, cop and en and attach by default to all text boxes.
+The Coptic keyboard is implementefd using https://keyman.com and is included in [](templates/base.html) we load three configurations cop-copt, cop and en and attach by default to all text boxes.

 We have a to_json method added on the [Text](texts/models.py) model, it includes the main fields as well as the "text_meta" fields extracted from the SGML and the lemmatized as well as normalized and normalized_group versions of the text (that we "flatten" by chapter).